getodk/docs/docs/form-question-types.rst

 appearance
   ``multiline``

 A text area shown as 4 rows.
-The area becomes scrollable as more text is added.
+The area can be scrolled as more text is added.

 .. rubric:: XLSForm